bplaut/caution-when-ood-llm/README.md

 # Batching scripts

-Finally, it is tedious to call these python files individually for all the combinations of experiments and plots we want to run.
-For this reason, we have the following two scripts:
+It is tedious to call these python files individually for all the combinations of experiments and plots we want to run.
+For this reason, we have the following two bash scripts:
 1. run_qa_tests.sh, which calls take_qa_test.py (which in turn calls generate_text.py).
 Usage:
 ```
 ./run_qa_tests.sh <comma-separated model names> <comma-separated dataset names> <comma-separated question ranges> prompt_phrasing one_shot